tenorviol/phlockdb-client/README.md

 Obtain a copy of the thrift php libraries, any version will do.

-If you already have the thrift php libraries in place, use those.
+If you already have the thrift libraries in place, use those.
-You will need to copy the FlockDB package located in `thrift/packages/FlockDB` to your own thrift packages directory.
+You will need to copy `thrift/packages/FlockDB` to your own thrift packages directory.

-If you do not yet have the thrift php libraries, I've copied them into the `thrift` directory for convenience.
-Or if you prefer to go straight to the source, download them from [Apache Thrift](http://incubator.apache.org/thrift/), and copy only the FlockDB package as described above.
+If you need the thrift php libraries, I've copied them to the `thrift` directory.
+Or if you prefer going straight to the source, download them from [Apache Thrift](http://incubator.apache.org/thrift/), and copy the FlockDB package into the fresh download.

 Usage
 -----

-Set the THRIFT_ROOT.
+Set the THRIFT_ROOT:

 	$GLOBALS['THRIFT_ROOT'] = '/location/of/thrift/php/lib';

-Include the Phlock libraries.
-Easiest will be to use the supplied `autoload.php`.
+Include the Phlock library.
+Easiest is to use the supplied `autoload.php`:

 	require_once 'phlockdb-client/src/autoload.php';

-Instantiate a connection to FlockDB.
+Instantiate a connection to FlockDB:

 	$flock = new Phlock(array('127.0.0.1:7915'), array('graphs'=>array('follows'=>1, 'blocks'=>2)));